 If you want to dine somewhere different, then this is the place.
 Dine in the biggest Treehouse in Europe with a huge open plan fire and trees growing through the restaurant, it’s not to be missed.
 Booking is absolutely essential as people travel for miles to dine here.
 The menu is very local and extremely good.
 Located within the grounds of Alnwick Garden.
 Tel: 01665 511852 or click here for their website.

 An award-winning seafood bistro in Amble.
-Customers drive for miles to visit this rustic fish restaurant to experience their fresh fish and seafood, as well as the other tasty dishes on their menu.
-With a huge specials board that changes almost daily depending on the daily catch landed on the harbour outside, this bustling restaurant with a stunning harbour frontage is a must to sample a taste of Northumberland.
-Booking is essential even on a week-day, at all times of the year.
-Tel: 01665 711 232, or click here to visit their website.
+People drive for miles to visit this rustic fish restaurant to experience their fresh fish and seafood, as well as the other tasty dishes.
+With a huge specials board that changes depending on the daily catch landed on the harbour outside, this bustling restaurant with a stunning harbour frontage and views to die for is a must to sample a taste of Northumberland.
+Booking is recommended at any time.
+Tel: 01665 711 232.
+Click here to visit their website.

 The Potted Lobster, Bamburgh

 Newly opened, this small and intimate restaurant has a lovely Mediterranean feel.
 It’s a fish restaurant serving the local catch landed at nearby Seahouses.
 You will need to book in advance as it’s very popular with locals and tourists alike.
 Tel: 01668 214088, or click here to visit their Facebook page.

 A welcome addition to Amble, Sea and Soil serves a variety of dishes, from typically local fish and seafood to locally reared game.
 This simple but beautifully styled restaurant is elegant yet informal, with friendly service and very good quality, beautifully presented food.
 They serve breakfast, lunch, dinner, and coffee and cakes.
 Tel: 01665 713 569, or click here to visit their Facebook page.